nchlswhttkr/bandcamp-mini-embed/README.md

  - Look for guidance on range input accessibility
  - Investigate dynamically generating/linking caption files
  - Error handling if no tracks are streamable
- -->
+ - Remove/resolve workaround with inconsistent seeking on Firefox -->